 Holly Kennedy (New Path Youth and Family Services)

-Hello me name is Holly Kennedy I am a supervisor at New Path Youth and Family Services in Simcoe County.
+Hello my name is Holly Kennedy I am a supervisor at New Path Youth and Family Services in Simcoe County.
 I supervise the Quick Access Clinic, Brief Services (including MyDAWN pathway), and Early Years programs.
 I have an Honours Bachelor of Social Work degree from Lakehead University, and I am a registered Social Worker with the Ontario College of Social Workers and Social Service Workers.
 I value the opportunity to collaborate with various community partners to support and enhance Infant and Early Mental Health initiatives within Simcoe County.

 Peggy McGee (Dnaagdawenmag Binnoojiiyag Child and Family Services)